Sanding Belts, 19″ x 8″

 If you want more information about the different grits and how they work in sequence to sand wood floors to bare, read about the Sanding Process.

-16-grit belts look intimidating, but they are what you need when you have a floor with an old shellac or lacquer finish that melts and completely coats finer sander belts.
+16-grit sanding belts are what you need when you have a floor with an old shellac or lacquer finish that melts and completely coats finer sander belts.
 16-grit is also great when you’re dealing with old painted floors, especially porches.
 Older, thickly coated floors need this extra-coarse paper, not to sand the wood, but to scrape off all that molten finish.

-Here’s the thing though; don’t expect 16-grit to remove all the finish, and sand the wood to bare.
+Don’t expect 16-grit to remove all the finish and sand the wood to bare.
 16 grit was not designed to sand down to bare wood!
 Think of it more as a “pre-sanding” grit.
 It was designed to remove enough finish so that that finer grits like 24 and grit can sand the wood clean.
-Sure, 16-grit will eventually sand wood bare, but it will leave the wood so deeply scratched that it will take multiple passes at 24-grit and possibly even again at 36-grit to remove all that damage.
+16-grit will eventually sand wood bare, but it will leave the wood so deeply scratched that it will take multiple passes at 24-grit and possibly even again at 36-grit to remove all that damage.
 And you should never need more than one pass at any grit.
 So, save yourself; let the 16-grit remove 2/3 of your floor finish, then proceed through 24-grit and then 36-grit to get the wood fully bare, then sand with 60-grit and then 80-grit to make it smooth.

 24-grit is the second coarsest grit available for our preferred drum sander, the Clarke EZ-8.
 The abrasive mineral on this sandpaper is silicon carbide, appropriate for removal of thin shellac or lacquer and most polyurethanes.
 If you have paint or thick, old finishes, you will want to use a16-grit belt before you use this grit.

 INSIDER TIP – if you believe your floor hasn’t been sanded for 40-50 years, this is likely to be your starting grit.